+02-00:04:00

-02-00:04:00 Merchant: That concept became conservation of energy, one-half mv squared when the one-half was added later.
-And then of course, there was the debate.
-Was it mv squared, versus mv?
-And finally, with D'Alembert and others who did experiments by the middle of the eighteenth century, they realized both were right.
-And finally, really in the nineteenth century, the one-half mv squared was added.
-But it wasn't really until the nineteenth century that both of these concepts were used at one time to describe moving particles and that atoms were like billiard balls.
-And this was before the structure of the atom itself was understood, that there were protons and electrons and that the electrons jump from one circular realm to the next.
-And so the whole idea of momentum and energy and their joint conservation was not really fully understood till the late nineteenth century.
-02-00:05:21 Eardley-Pryor: All right.
-So this idea of whether the cosmos is alive or not is part of this controversy that you explored in the 1960s?
-02-00:05:29 Merchant: Right.
+Merchant: That concept became conservation of kinetic energy, one-half mv when the

+one-half was added later.
+The debate was-was it mv2 or mv?
+And finally, with D'Alembert by the middle of the eighteenth century, they realized both were right.
+And finally, in the nineteenth century, the one-half was added to the mv2.
+But it wasn't really until the nineteenth century that both of these concepts were used at one time to describe moving particles and atoms that were like billiard balls.
+This was before the structure of the atom itself was understood, and that there were protons and electrons and that the electrons jumped from one circular realm to the next.
+And so the whole idea of momentum and energy and their joint conservation was not really fully

+understood till the late nineteenth century.

+02-00:05:21

+Eardley-Pryor: All right.
+So this idea of whether the cosmos is alive or not is part of this

+controversy that you explored in your work in the 1960s?

+02-00:05:29

+Merchant: Right.